SeamCarver

 Topics Covered

-2D vectors, classes, and testing.
+2D vectors, classes, command line arguments, strings, and testing.

 Getting Started/Logistics